0xSero/partisia-docs/docs/operator-10-bp.md

 ````

 This should print a bunch of log statements.
 All the timestamps are in [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) and can therefore be offset several hours from your local time.

+In the [maintenance section](operator-12node-health.md) you can see what the logs mean.